open-metadata/docs-v1/content/connectors/database/snowflake/index.md

 From the Connection tab, you can also Edit the Service if needed.

-## Query Usage and Lineage Ingestion
+## Ingestion Workflows

-<Tile
-icon="manage_accounts"
-title="Usage Workflow"
+{% tilesContainer %}
+{% tile
-text="Learn more about how to configure the Usage Workflow to ingest Query and Lineage information from the UI." link="/connectors/ingestion/workflows/usage"
+description="Learn more about how to configure the Usage Workflow to ingest Query and Lineage information from the UI." link="/connectors/ingestion/workflows/usage" title="Usage Workflow"
-/>

-## Data Profiler

-<Tile
-icon="schema"
-title="Profiler Workflow"
+/%}

+{% tile
-text="Learn more about how to configure the Data Profiler from the UI." link="/connectors/ingestion/workflows/profiler"
+description="Learn more about how to configure the Data Profiler from the UI." link="/connectors/ingestion/workflows/profiler" title="Profiler Workflow"
-/>

-## Data Quality

-<Tile
-icon="air"
-title="Data Quality Workflow"
+/%}

+{% tile
-text="Learn more about how to configure the Data Quality tests from the UI." link="/connectors/ingestion/workflows/data-quality"
+description="Learn more about how to configure the Data Quality tests from the UI." link="/connectors/ingestion/workflows/data-quality" title="Data Quality Workflow"
-/>

-## DBT Integration

-<Tile
-icon="mediation"
-title="DBT Integration"
+/%}

+{% tile
-text="Learn more about how to ingest DBT models' definitions and their lineage." link="/connectors/ingestion/workflows/metadata/dbt"
+description="Learn more about how to ingest DBT models' definitions and their lineage." link="/connectors/ingestion/workflows/metadata/dbt" title="DBT Integration"
-/>
+/%}
+{% /tilesContainer %}